dragonscale-ai/book-mas/docs/ch_6/sec_6-3.md

 This means agent outputs are not presented as static artifacts.
 Instead, they are rendered as living objects: inspectable, correctable, and traceable.
 If a financial report is generated by an agent network, an analyst should be able to trace a line item to the tool call and input data that produced it.
 If a recommendation is made by a support bot, a manager should be able to view the agents and sub-decisions that contributed to the response.
 This is essential infrastructure for trust, accountability, and adoption.

 Adaptive UX makes complex workflows interpretable, aligns outputs with user expectations, and creates a shared space for human–agent collaboration.
-The systems that succeed will be the ones that not only compute correct answers, but also know how to explain themselves clearly to the right people at the right time.
+The systems that succeed will be the ones that know how to explain themselves clearly to the right people at the right time.